🔼The name Ashteroth-karnaim: Summary

 The name Ashteroth-karnaim obviously consists of two elements, the first one being Ashtaroth, which is the plural form of Ashtoreth.
 The etymology and meaning of Ashtoreth are a bit complicated; please see our article on that name for more details.

-The second part of our name is the same as the name Karnaim, which is a dual or plural noun derived from the root-verb קרן, meaning either to be horned or else to radiate:
+The second part of our name is the same as the name Karnaim, which is a dual or plural noun derived from the verb קרן, meaning either to be horned or else to radiate:

 The name Ashteroth-karnaim literally means Ashtaroth Of The Horns.
 Alfred Jones (Dictionary of Old Testament Proper Names) believes that the horns actually refer to the new moon, and translates our name with Ashtaroth Of Horns and Ashtaroth Of The Crescent Moon.
 NOBSE Study Bible Name List assumes that the horns are mountains and reads Twin Peaks Near Ashtaroth.
 BDB Theological Dictionary, as usual, stays clear from interpreting our name, but does refer to one G. F. Moore who translated it with Ashtereth Of The Two Peaked Mountain.